Flag

 Rating 0 (bad) - 100 (good)

 Corruption remains a significant barrier to economic growth in Nigeria, with the country ranking 145 out of 180 in Transparency International's 2023 Corruption Perception Index.
-The Economic and Financial Crimes Commission (EFCC) has made some progress in prosecuting financial crimes, achieving over 9,000 convictions since 2015, but enforcement remains weak due to governance issues and resource constraints.
-Despite various reforms and the establishment of agencies like the Independent Corrupt Practices and Other Related Offences Commission (ICPC), challenges such as political interference and inadequate funding hinder effective anti-corruption measures.
+The Economic and Financial Crimes Commission (EFCC) has made strides in prosecuting financial crimes, achieving over 9,000 convictions since 2015, but enforcement of anti-corruption laws is often undermined by weak governance and resource constraints.
+Despite some progress in transparency initiatives and legal frameworks, pervasive corruption, particularly in the oil sector, continues to challenge both domestic and foreign businesses.

 Economy

-Nigeria, Africa's second largest economy in 2023, saw a real GDP growth of 2.9% following a 3.3% growth in the previous year, with forecasts suggesting a growth rate of about 3.3% in 2024.
-However, the country faces significant challenges, including a 28-year high inflation rate of 28.9% driven by rising energy and food prices, and worsening poverty levels, with 46% of the population living in poverty as of 2023.
+Nigeria, Africa's second largest economy in 2023, experienced a real GDP growth of 2.9%, following a 3.3% growth in the previous year, with forecasts suggesting a potential increase to 3.3% or 3.8% in 2024.
+However, the country faces significant challenges, including a record inflation rate of 28.9% driven by rising energy and food prices, and worsening poverty levels, with 46% of the population living in poverty as of 2023.

 Floating Section Image